 First we’ll be focusing on sales, and then relevancy.
-There are some cards which have not sold for a long time, and some cards which reference pop culture events that have been and gone.
+There are some cards which have low sales, and some cards which reference pop culture events that have been and gone.
 For example, no-one’s buying Donald Trump ‘covfefe’ cards any more.

 Next we’ll look at design quality, particularly at how the design will look when printed, whether or not the text is readable, and so on.
 We have another blog post on where you can read more about the kinds of designs we no longer approve.

 We are also looking at theme saturation, and reducing the number of cards with identical captions and very similar designs – remember though that we’re not looking to delist cards that are selling.